cortexlabs/cortex/docs/workloads/realtime/predictors.md

                 the model and/or metadata.
             python_client (optional): Python client which is used to retrieve models for prediction.
 This should be saved for use in predict().
-                Required when `predictor.multi_model_reloading` is specified in the api configuration. module_proto_pb2 (optional): Loaded Python module containing the class definitions of the messages defined in `predictor.protobuf_path` file.
+                Required when `predictor.multi_model_reloading` is specified in
+                the api configuration.
+            module_proto_pb2 (optional): Loaded Python module containing the class definitions of the messages defined in the protobuf file (`predictor.protobuf_path`).
         """
         self.client = python_client # optional
         self.module_proto_pb2 = module_proto_pb2 # optional